Are you planning a ski trip but wondering what to pack?

 - Sweater, 2 to 3 sweaters on top of the bast layer.

 - Warm Winter Hat

 - Knee supports (for skiers)

-- SPF 30 + Sunscreen, make sure you take them with you and keep putting them on.
+- Sunscreen, SPF 50 is great, or else, at least SPF 30+ for sufficient protection against sunburnt and goggle tan.
+Make sure you take them with you and keep putting them on.
 You don’t want to burn your skin

 - Lip balm with sunblock

 - Ski Pass holder (if you don’t have one on the arm of your jacket or gloves)

 - Ski passes

 - Snacks with sugar or fat, nuts, candy, chcolate, energy bar, something that can boost your blood sugar level when you are tired, sugar-free gums are not so suitable here.